Quramy/arlecchino/guide.md

 The above query searches HTML elements whose tag is `<h2>` and returns the first element of the results.

-Sometimes you CSS query does not satisfy us.
+Sometimes CSS queries does not satisfy us.
 In that case, we can use `with_text` key.
 It filters the results of the CSS selector using the text it contains.

 ```yaml